What is SEND?

 - Transitions - A change or transfer from one school or class to another

 - Provision - Any extra help, support or equipment that a child receives

-- Education, Health and Care Plans (EHCP) - (From September 2014, these replaced Statements) Also known as an EHC Plan, the plans are legal documents that local authorities have to follow, they include information and support about the child/young person’s special education needs.
+- Education, Health and Care Plans (EHCP) - Also known as an EHC Plan, the plans are legal documents that local authorities have to follow, they include information and support about the child/young person’s special education needs.

 - Individual Health Plan - This is a document which describes any significant medical conditions that a child may have which requires special medication or adjustments.
 The plan outlines the child's needs and what needs to be put in place to support them.
 It is then shared with all those staff supporting the child.